Chip-L/Match_Game/README.md

   - [ ] add fireworks to win screen
 - [x] ~~* Only allow two cards to be visible at a time (currently the setTimeout allows users to click really quickly and see a few)~~ (completed Jan 13, 2018)
 - [ ] \* Allow user to select from multiple board sizes
-  - [ ] adjust font size to keep cards square
+  - [ ] adjust font size to keep cards square (start here: https://stackoverflow.com/questions/16056591/font-scaling-based-on-width-of-container)
 - [ ] \* Change card values to non-number values (images)
 - [x] ~~* Add score or time:~~
   - [x] ~~clicks~~ (completed Jan 7, 2018)